 - Several sections require drivers to slow down when approaching intersections.

-Texas takes the right of way seriously: when a vehicle is involved in an accident after illegally entering an intersection by failing to yield, that fact alone is considered evidence of fault.
-Of course, drivers need not get into accidents to run afoul of failure-to-yield laws: police officers may issue tickets to any driver who fails appropriately to yield the right of way.
+When a vehicle is involved in an accident after illegally entering an intersection by failing to yield, that fact alone is considered evidence of fault.
+Of course, drivers need not get into accidents to run afoul of failure-to-yield laws.
+Police officers may issue tickets to any driver who fails appropriately to yield the right of way.

 If no collision resulted from a driver’s failure to yield, the matter is usually settled with a ticket and a fine; depending on the specific nature of the infraction and the driver’s record, points may be assessed to their license; in any case, the driver’s insurance rates may increase.